mkrg01/cds_formatter/README.md

 > The `script/formatting_ncbi.sh` can be run in batch with multiple outputs from the `script/preformatting_ncbi.sh` (the only required input is the `ncbi_downloaded` directory).

 > [!NOTE]
-> Please check `script/formatting_ncbi.sh.out` to ensure that the `locus_tag` is included in the header of the CDS file, which is necessary to extract only one CDS per gene.
+> Please check `script/formatting_ncbi.sh.out` to ensure that `locus_tag` or `gene` is included in the header of the CDS file, which is necessary to extract only one CDS per gene.

 ## PhycoCosm formatter